CodeYourFuture/CYF-Workshops/components-1/readme.md

 <!--{{note type="activity" title="Parallel Development 30m">}}-->

-Now **implement** your component.
+Now **build** your component.
 Elect a new driver.

-1. Find [together.html](together.html) in the /components-1 director.
+1. Find [together.html](together.html) in the /components-1 directory.
+Your mission is to complete this page.
-1. In the correct portion of the page, make your changes to implement your feature on together.html.
+1. In the correct portion of the page, make your changes to build your feature on together.html.
 1. Driver, commit your changes to your feature branch.
 1. Open a pull request from your branch to main, with your changes.
 1. Remember, docs will help you.